 Has there ever been years when Parliament could not hold meetings?
 What happened?

-There have been times when Parliament has limited the number of meetings in a year, but never a time when Parliament didn’t meet at all.
 Section 6 of the Australian Constitution says that the Parliament must meet at least once a year.
-In practice, Parliament needs to meet several times a year so it can make decisions about laws and to pass appropriation bills – laws that allow the government to spend money.
+In practice, Parliament needs to meet several times a year so it can make decisions for Australia and to pass appropriation bills – laws that allow the government to spend money.

-The Marble Foyer, Australian Parliament House.
+The Marble Foyer, Australian Parliament House

 Parliamentary Education Office (peo.gov.au)